ElmiAbdullahi/cars-list/README.md

 ## Event
 - when user loads the page they should see the list of cars how?
-++ browser is going to talk to supabase and import the list and details (export async function getcars-List()) const dogs = await getcars-List();
+++ browser is going to talk to supabase and import the list and details ++(export async function getcars-List()) ++const dogs = await getcars-List();
- - Loop through and rendercars-List
+++Loop through and rendercars-List
-- user should be able to cick a car and see the details
+- user should be able to cick a car and see the details how? link the anchor tag use getCars function to capture data supabase build loadDataDetail function inside loadDataDetail we will call renderCarDetail
-- user should be able to click home button and should return to intail page
+- user should be able to click home button and should return to intial page how? build returnHomeButton.addEventListner